Using research to develop new approaches to exploring relationships in health and social care

 Along the way we have created and contributed to a number of resources that reflect and inform our work including:

-- Reflections from Peter Lacey on an early practitioner conference (available here).
+- Reflections from Peter Lacey on an early relational value conference (available here).

 - A presentation of early research work on Rv at the Evidence Based Management EHMA conference in Holland (see Poster here).

-- A practitioner guide to understanding Rv including comparing and contrasting with similar approaches and tools (available here).
+- A user guide to understanding Rv including comparing and contrasting with similar approaches and tools (available here).

 - How Rv was used to inform the analysis of a new health and social care context (report forthcoming).

-- The development of the Rv tool, information on which is available here and the development of the Rv Practitioner role, information on which is available here.
+- The development of the Rv tool, information on which is available here and the development of the Community of Interest, information on which is available here.

 - Building a system-wide approach to community relationships with the findings of a scoping review in health and social care.
 Through an initial academic literature review this paper outlines the relational behaviours, processes and practices that support a healthy relational environment within an older people’s care community.
 Five attributes – integrity, empathy, respect, fairness and trust - are identified as paramount.
 A method of assessing for these in an older people’s care setting is outlined that enables health and social care services to consider this valuable relational resource in their thinking and planning. (available here for download).